 Occasionally a party (Homeowner or contractor) may have a reason for disputing an HRA action.
-In the event that such a dispute does occur, the disputing party should submit their comments in writing to the HRA Program Manager with a request for action to see if the problem can be resolved administratively.
+In the event that such a dispute does occur, the disputing party should submit their comments in writing to the HRA Administrator a request for action to see if the problem can be resolved administratively.